This section describes the following security requirements for the Remedy Single Sign-On application:

 Remedy SSO end users lockout policy

-Remedy SSO depends on the external Identity Providers to authenticate end users.
-To make sure that there are no unauthorized logins, end users who exceed the number of failed login attempts due to an incorrect password should be blocked by the Identity Provider.
+Remedy SSO depends on the external identity providers to authenticate end users.
+To make sure that there are no unauthorized logins, end users who exceed the number of failed login attempts due to the incorrect password should be blocked by the identity provider.

 Enabling signed SAML metadata for security

 To ensure that the security policies of your organization are followed, you can now sign the SAML metadata.
 For this, a new Sign Metadata field is added on the Remedy SSO Admin Console.
 When the SAML realm is configured for signing metadata, the Remedy SSO server gets the certificate and private key from keystore's alias and signs the metadata with it.